The Archer Academy is a publicly funded, co-educational, non-denominational, non-selective secondary school.

-Responsibility for the admission of pupils rests with the governing body.
-The administration of applications to the school is undertaken by Barnet Council, as part of the common application process for
+Responsibility for the admission of pupils rests with the Archer Academy Trust.
+The administration of applications to the school is undertaken by Barnet Council, as part of the common application process for London schools.

 All applications for places at the school will be considered in line with the arrangements set out below.